Hindi Wikipedia: Differences from the Urdu Wikipedia

 Hindi and Urdu are considered to be standardized registers of the Hindustani language.
 The differences between the Hindi and Urdu Wikipedia in terms of the content language is mostly in their writing systems and the literary language from which each variety derives its non-colloquial vocabulary.
 Hindi is written in the standardized Devanagari alphabet of the Nagari script and derives a significant amount of formal vocabulary from Sanskrit, primarily in tatsama form.
-Urdu is written in the Nastaliq-style of the and derives a significant amount of formal vocabulary from Arabic, and to a lesser extent from Turkish.
+Urdu is written in the Nastaliq-style and derives a significant amount of formal vocabulary from Arabic, and to a lesser extent from Turkic (Chagatai, etc.).